BaderLab/EnrichmentMap_docs/QuickTour.rst

     are hidden from view.
   * **Edge cutoff slider**: Edges with a similarity score that does not pass the cutoff are hidden from view.
   * **Data set list**: Lists Data Sets that were used to create the network.
-Unchecking the checkbox next to the name of a data set causes gene set nodes that are not contained in the data set to be hidden from view.
+De-selecting the checkbox next to the name of a data set causes gene set nodes that are not contained in the data set to be hidden from view.
   * **Add signature gene sets button**: Opens the Post Analysis dialog which is used